 Classes for the work of educating our membership in the fundamentals of Communist principles are being organized on a widespread scale, and we expect good results from this work in developing a larger force of capable workers.

-The difficulties of illegal publication of our literature are great and have hampered our work,.
-The solution of this problem in a more permanent form is a question of organization and finances, to which we are addressing ourselves.
+The difficulties of illegal publication of our literature are great and have hampered our work.